wilkinghoff/dcase2019/README.md

 No external data nor pretrained models have been used for our system.
 All neural networks are implemented with Keras and Tensorflow.

-When finding this code helpful, or reusing parts of it, please cite:
+When finding this code helpful, or reusing parts of it, a citation would be appreciated:

 @techreport{wilkinghoff2019dcase,
   title={Open-set acoustic scene classification with deep convolutional autoencoders},